Erotemic/ubelt/README.md

 ## Purpose
 UBelt is a "utility belt" of commonly needed utility and helper functions.

-Read the docs here: http://ubelt.readthedocs.io/en/dev-0.1.1/
+Read the docs here: http://ubelt.readthedocs.io/en/latest/

 * Reusable code - Many functions in `ubelt` are simple to write yourself (e.g.
   `take`, `memoize`, `ensure_unicode`), but even re-writing trivial functions takes time better spent on more important tasks.
+Rewriting has its place, but not when you can just `pip install ubelt`!

 * Easy access - The entire `ubelt` API is exposed at the top level.
 While the functions are defined in submodules, explicit imports make easy to access any